Anything but a Drag: Trixie and Katya Live!

 It wasn’t hard to see real camaraderie between Trixie, Katya and Kelly—as each managed to bring genuine laughter out of the other and spark unscripted discourse that often involved the audience.

 From beginning to end, the audience was in an uproar of laughter and enthusiasm.
-Trixie and Katya Live! was an electric show that could only come from the stage, creative minds of Trixie Mattel and Katya Zamolodchikova.
+Trixie and Katya Live! was an electric show that could only come from the strange, creative minds of Trixie Mattel and Katya Zamolodchikova.